Akihisa-Kato/discretizing_stochastic_process/README.md

 # Discretizing Stochastic Process

 This project is to discretize stochastic process by using Tauchen (1986) and Rouwenhorst (1995) methods, which are widely used implemetation of approximating AR(1) process in economics.
 Currently C++ and Julia codes are available.
+I will not

 # Description